 A fast method to check if your PC has Bluetooth is by trying to enable it.
 In Windows 10 or Windows 11, you can do it quickly from the Action Center or the Settings app.
 We covered all the steps in these guides: How to turn on Bluetooth on Windows 10 (5 ways) and How to turn on Bluetooth on Windows 11 (5 ways).

 An alternative method to check whether your PC has Bluetooth is to verify whether such a chip is listed in Device Manager.
 Open Device Manager and look for an entry called Bluetooth.
 If you find it, then your PC has Bluetooth.

 Bluetooth is included in almost every smartphone and tablet.
 It is also found on most modern laptops.
 However, on desktop computers, Bluetooth chips are not as commonly found.
 Do you want to know how to get Bluetooth on your PC?
-Did your teacher ask you something like "describe three ways in which a computer can become Bluetooth enabled?". 🙂 Here are all the answers:
+Did your teacher ask you to “describe three ways in which a computer can become Bluetooth enabled?”. 🙂 Here are all the answers:

 If your PC or device does not have Bluetooth, you can make it Bluetooth-enabled using one of these means:

 - Buy a Bluetooth USB adapter and plug it into a free USB port on your PC or device